Himscipy/BPrune/Readme.md

 ---------

 1. Library for performing inference trained Bayesian Neural Network.
-2. Library for performing prunning trained Bayesian Neural Network.
+2. Library for performing pruning trained Bayesian Neural Network.
-3. Supports tensorflow and tensorflow\_probability based Bayesian Neural Network.
+3. Supports Tensorflow and Tensorflow\_probability based Bayesian Neural Network.
 4. Independent to the BNN's learning task, support BNN models for classification & regression.
-5. Capabilities of handling BNN's which are trained with distributed training libararies such as horovod.
+5. Capabilities of handling BNN's which are trained with distributed training libraries such as Horovod.

 Installation Instructions:
 --------------------------